AuthorizeNet/accept-sample-app/README-AcceptHosted.md

 ```

 ## Step 4.
-Display a custom receipt using the transaction response message.
+Display a custom receipt Using the Transaction Response

-In this step we will receive the payment form's response via the iFrameCommunicatorURL and use that response data to present a custom receipt.
+In this step we will receive the payment form's response via the `iFrameCommunicatorURL` and use that response data to present a custom receipt.

- Now that you have the communication all set up (Step 3) it is simple to receive the transactResponse message:
+ Now that you have the communication set up (Step 3) it is simple to receive the `transactResponse` message:

  ```javascript
  case "transactResponse":